EnterpriseDB/barman/doc/manual/01-intro.en.md

 - It is going to be when you are on holiday (right in the middle of your cruise around the world) and somebody else has to deal with it.
 - It is certainly going to be stressful.
 - You will regret not being sure that the last available backup is valid.
-- Unless you know how long it approximately takes to recover, every second will seems like forever.
+- Unless you know how long it approximately takes to recover, every second will seem like forever.

 Be prepared, don't be scared.